buhrmi/open-core/README.md

 # Origins

-The Open Core Network is a fork of the [Stellar Consensus](http://www.stellar.org/galaxy) Protocol that
+The Open Core Network is basically the same as [Stellar](http://www.stellar.org) but it

-- Does not have a native currency
+- does not have a native currency
-- Does not have a central authority
+- does not have a central authority
-- Does not have inflation
+- does not have inflation
-- Does not have transaction fees
+- does not have transaction fees
-- Does not need a "createAccount" transaction
+- does not need a "createAccount" transaction
-- Does not have a root account
+- does not have a root account
-- Starts with a blank genesis ledger
+- starts with a blank genesis ledger
-- Is truly open
+- is truly open

 # Getting Started